-Many people tend to have the perception that creating a questionnaire is a piece of cake until they actually create one.
-There is an art in knowing how to design a questionnaire, but it is straightforward once you know.
-In this post, we are going to discuss how to design a good questionnaire in google forms.
+There is an art in knowing how to design a questionnaire, but it’s a painless process once you know the trick.
+In this post, we are going to discuss how to design a good questionnaire in Google Forms.

-If you want to research the answers, you will give them a questionnaire.
 Questionnaires as we know are a crucial part of a research survey.
-However, all surveys include questionnaires but all questionnaires don’t always is for surveys.
+Though, all surveys include questionnaires, not all questionnaires are for surveys.
 Questionnaires are commonly used in market research as well as in social & health sciences.

-Despite being so common and lengthy and illustrious history of questionnaires, they are still not used necessarily in the right way.
+Despite being so common and lengthy, and having an illustrious history of questionnaires, they are still not necessarily used in the right way.
 Besides, people still find it difficult to differentiate questionnaires from surveys.
-Below we will talk about what is questionnaire [including what separates it from surveys], and more.
+That’s what we will cover here in the article – all about questionnaires.

-- Questionnaires are a set of questions designed with the aim to gather standardised information about the opinions, preferences, and behavior of individuals, and can be devised for the purpose of a scientific study.
+- Questionnaires are a set of questions designed with the aim to gather standardized information about the opinions, preferences, and behavior of individuals.
+They can be devised for the purpose of a scientific study.

 - There are three types of questionnaires – can be either structured, unstructured (free-flowing), or quasi-structured.